janprovaz/relentless_opossum/hummus.md

-# A recipe for hummus
+# A glorious recipe for hummus

 - chickpeas
 - tahini